 “Our local community has also stood with the Juarez family during this traumatizing experience, from schoolteachers to church members and supportive neighbors.
 It is a sad day for our entire community as we will all be affected by this insensitive deportation order,” Soto said.

-The congressman has sought a stay of removal for Juarez under the parole in place program, according to CNN affiliate WESH.
+Soto had sought a stay of removal for Juarez under the parole in place program.
 The option, which US Citizenship and Immigration Services says is granted on a case-by-case basis, allows members of the armed forces, veterans, enlistees and their families to stay in the United States.

 “Alejandra deserves to stay in the country she has called home for over 20 years,” Soto said in a statement.
 “The Juarez family deserves to stay together in the United States.”